+Finally, the broadcast time problem was shown to be NP-complete in $k$-cycle graphs in \cite{bringolf2026hardnessapproximationbroadcastingstructured}.
+The reduction is similar to the one in \cite{broadcasting-struct-restrictions}, but originates from a more restricted version of NMTS to eliminate the need for paths starting at the central vertex.
+The same paper also introduces a Polynomial-Time Approximation Scheme (PTAS) for the broadcast time problem in $k$-cycle graphs.

+In contrast, this paper presents a simple linear-time $(1.5-\epsilon$)-approximation algorithm for the broadcast time problem in $k$-cycle graphs.
+By $(1.5-\epsilon)$, we mean an approximation ratio strictly less than $1.5$.
+In other words, for any given graph, the algorithm's approximation ratio is $1.5-\epsilon$, where $\epsilon > 0$ depends on the structure of the graph.
+Although the PTAS mentioned above can achieve a better approximation, reaching a 1.5-approximation would incur a runtime complexity of $O(2^{64}n^2\log{n}) \approx O(10^{19}n^2\log{n})$, where $n$ is the number of vertices in the graph.
+In comparison, our algorithm achieves this approximation with a runtime complexity of $2n$.
+This, along with its simplicity, makes our algorithm a very practical and relevant option for implementation.
+It also improves the previously best-known fixed-ratio approximation guarantee of 2, presented in \cite{k-cycle-2-approximation}.

 The paper is organized as follows.
-In Section~\ref{sec:k-cycle-graphs}, we formally describe the family of $k$-cycle graphs.
-We also discuss previous related findings.
+In Section~\ref{sec:k-cycle-graphs}, we describe the family of $k$-cycle graphs and discuss previous related findings.
 In Section~\ref{sec:simple-k-cycle}, we present our approximation algorithm.
-In Sections \ref{sec:broadcasting-case1} and \ref{sec:broadcasting-case2}, we provide a proof that our proposed algorithm has a $(1.5-\epsilon)$ approximation ratio.
-In Section~\ref{sec:particular-cases}, we analyze the algorithm in particular cases where the approximation is tight or the algorithm is optimal.
+In Sections \ref{sec:broadcasting-case1} and \ref{sec:broadcasting-case2}, we provide proofs of our proposed algorithm's approximation ratio.
+In Section~\ref{sec:particular-cases}, we present infinite graph classes for which our algorithm is exact or approaches the approximation ratio.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.